-The objective of the epidemiology programme is to prepare candidates for a research position (e.g. a PhD project) in the area of clinical medicine or public health, or for example a more health policy oriented career.
+The objective of the epidemiology major is to prepare candidates for a research position (e.g. a PhD project) in the area of clinical medicine or public health, or for example a more health policy oriented career.
 The programme comprises compulsory courses directed at study design, biostatistics, and data‑analysis.
 In addition, further specialization in specific areas of epidemiological research is needed.
 Extensive training in widely used statistical packages is also an important part of the curriculum.
 A large part of the programme is devoted to research.

 Clinical epidemiology, which is both empirical and patient oriented, is most suited for a combination of the quantitative approach in clinical research and clinical practice.